openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. code-block:: abnf

     methodCallExpression:
-        objectReference '.' identifier typeArguments? arguments block?
+        objectReference ('.' | '?.) identifier typeArguments? arguments block?
         ;

-The syntax form that has a block associated with the method call is a special form called '*trailing lambda call*'.
-It is described in detail in :ref:`Trailing Lambda`.
+The syntax form that has a block associated with the method call is a special form called '*trailing lambda call*' (see :ref:`Trailing Lambda` for details.

 A compile-time error occurs if *typeArguments* is present, and any of type arguments is a wildcard (see :ref:`Type Arguments`).

-A method call with '?.' (see :ref:`Chaining Operator`) in *objectReference* is called a '*safe method call*' because it handles nullish values safely.
+A method call with '?.' (see :ref:`Chaining Operator`) is called a '*safe method call*' because it handles nullish values safely.

 Resolving a method at compile time is more complicated than resolving a field